Kickball 10v10 Rulebook

 A baserunner may not advance after a dead ball or time is called.

-After the season is complete, the winning team is permitted to retain only seven players from its roster in preparation of the following season.
-This rule is built to encourage competition and balance team skill across the entire league while eliminating the concept of “super teams”.
-The players not included as the seven roster keepers are encouraged to join or build an existing/new team in the league.
+After the season is complete, the winning team is permitted to retain no more than half (50%) of the players from its full roster in preparation for the following season.
+A full roster of 13 players means only 6 can return, while a full roster of 14 players means only 7 can return.
+This rule is designed to encourage competition, maintain balance across the league, and prevent the formation of “super teams.”
+Players not retained under this rule are encouraged to join or build an existing or new team within the league.

 STANDINGS